Offical series logo starting from 2000's Timeranger

 Although not an anniversary series in the traditional sense, Kyoryuger contains a lot of Mythology Gags in the show that it teeters on borderline.

 Of course, with a Long Runner such as this series, expect Subversions to occur from time to time.

 Stock Sound Effects: Super Sentai is known to reuse some of the same sound effects in multiple series.

 Stuff Blowing Up: The first explosion in Super Sentai history occurs two seconds into the opening of Goranger.
 Between the colored post-transformation explosions behind the heroes and the huge detonations of defeated monsters, it's a long-held tradition.

 Title Scream: A tradition that began with Goggle-V, although they don't scream the full title until Bioman.
 From then on, prior to Tokumei Sentai Go Busters, only Kakuranger averted this, with something we could call Title Sing (as it is the first line of the opening theme).

 Go-Busters changed it's OP mid-series and no longer averts this trope.

 Transformation Trinket: Known throughout the series as Changers, these vary from wrist-mounted ones in early Sentai to handheld ones resembling cell phones in the Heisei Sentai.

-Translation Matchmaking: Ever since Abaranger, Super Sentai is dubbed in South Korea under the title of Power Rangers.
+Translation Matchmaking: Ever since Abaranger, Super Sentai is dubbed in South Korea under the title of Power Rangers (with the exception of Shinkenger, as Korea still hasn't gotten over their cultural aversion of samurai; they aired Gaoranger in its place).
 Funnily enough, Abaranger and Dekaranger had the same titles as their respective Americancounterparts.